NataliaSegura/Macrocomplex-builder/README.md

 #### Enterovirus

 The 3j23 PDB entry is the Enterovirus 71 empty capsids (https://www.rcsb.org/structure/3j23).
 EV71 is a single-stranded positive-sense RNA virus and a causative agent of hand, food, and mouth disease.
 3j23 is a macrocomplex with three unique protein chains and a stoichiometry of hetero 180-mer-A60B60C60 with 4, 5 and 7 interaction sites in each chain respectively.
-Giving a set of protein-protein interactions, 4SMacroBuilder is able to construct the whole capsid macrocomplex.
+Giving a set of protein-protein interactions, MacrocomplexBuilder is able to construct the whole capsid macrocomplex.
 Comparing the structural composition of the model versus a template, we can observe any differences between both (*Figures 1*).

 To achieve this complex we can run: